Fermi motion effects in electroproduction of hypernuclei: Introduction

-In this paper we study effects of Fermi motion of the initial proton in DWIA calculations of the cross sections in $^{12}$C(e,e$^\prime$K$^+$)$^{12}_{~\Lambda}$B. In order to avoid uncertainties related to an off-energy-shell extension of the elementary amplitude, constructed for production on a free proton~\cite{SB18,SLA}, the amplitude is considered on-shell in optimal factorisation approximation.
+In this paper we study effects of Fermi motion of the initial proton in DWIA calculations of the cross sections in $^{12}$C(e,e$^\prime$K$^+$)$^{12}_{~\Lambda}$B. In order to avoid uncertainties related to an off-energy-shell extension of the elementary amplitude, constructed for production on a free proton~\cite{SB18,SLA}, the amplitude is considered on-shell in the optimal factorisation approximation.
 This approach was already used in our previous calculations~\cite{NPA2012,archival,AIP2018} and here we just go beyond the frozen-proton approximation.
 We also suggest a solution with an ``optimum'' proton momentum which allows us to use the on-shell amplitude fulfilling simultaneously energy conservation in the many-body system.
+The Fermi-motion effects will be demonstrated on the angle and energy dependent cross sections and the new results will be also compared with available experimental data and our previous results from Ref.~\cite{archival}.

 Including the elementary amplitude for a non zero proton momentum required derivation of the two-component form of the amplitude in a general reference frame.
-This two-component, CGLN-like, form of the covariant amplitude derived in the field-theoretical framework~\cite{SB16,SB18} is necessary because the nuclear and hypernuclear structure is described in the nonrelativistic quantum-mechanical frame, {\it e.g.} in the shell model.
+This two-component, CGLN-like, form of the covariant amplitude derived in the field-theoretical framework~\cite{SB16,SB18} is necessary because the nuclear and hypernuclear structure is described in the nonrelativistic quantum-mechanical frame, {\it e.g.}, in the shell model.
 To our knowledge, such a general two-component amplitude for electroproduction of pseudoscalar mesons is not available in the literature and therefore we have derived the formulas by ourselves.

 The paper is organised as follows: in the next section, we briefly describe the formalism of DWIA and the two-component elementary amplitude in a general reference frame.
 Results showing the Fermi motion effects in the cross sections are discussed in Sec.
 III.
 In this section we also provide updated theoretical predictions for the $^{12}$C, $^9$Be, and $^{16}$O targets in comparison with the data and previous results published in Ref.~\cite{archival}.
-Summary and conclusions are given in Sec.
+A summary and conclusions are given in Sec.
 IV.
-More details on the formalism, formulas and derivations, are given in appendixes A, B, and C.
+More details on the formalism, formulas and derivations, are given in Appendices A, B, and C.